mileslilly2/grantfish-mvp/README.md

 Discovery is asynchronous. `POST /api/discovery/run` starts a run quickly and returns `202 Accepted` with a `runId`, and the client polls `GET /api/discovery/run?id=...` for status, trace updates, and saved result counts.

 When live TinyFish mode is enabled, the app starts upstream TinyFish runs per source, persists those upstream run ids, and later reconciles completed upstream results into saved opportunities and org-specific matches.
 When live mode is not enabled, the same route falls back to mock discovery and still persists results through the same active SQL path.

+This replaces hours of manual grant searching with automated discovery.

 ## 2. Live demo / app entry